-- 2. Physician and/or nursing progress notes documenting the treatment of the chronic, and/or disabling condition(s); - 3.
+- 1. Diagnosis of a chronic, and/or disabling condition; - 2.
+Physician and/or nursing progress notes documenting the treatment of the chronic, and/or disabling condition(s); - 3.
 Physician's orders and a list of services currently provided to the beneficiary (e.g. physical therapy, occupational therapy, dietary management, blood pressure checks, etc.); and - 4.
 Frequency of medical appointments and/or frequency of medical treatments/interventions that point to unstable medical condition that must be treated, and or monitored to avoid complications.

 OAAS RO shall review all documentation and respond within 10 business days upon the receipt of the request and all supporting documentation.
-OAAS RO may request an onsite visit to meet with the beneficiary, conduct its own LOC assessment and/or request additional information.
-The PACE organization must submit the requested information no later than five (5) business days from the date of receipt of OAAS' request for the additional information.
-If OAAS does not receive the requested information within the five business days, OAAS shall proceed with the denial process.
+OAAS RO may request an onsite visit to meet with the beneficiary, conduct its own NFLOC assessment and/or request additional information.
+The PACE provider must submit the requested information no later than 5 business days from the date of receipt of OAAS' request for the additional information.
+If OAAS does not receive the requested information within the 5 business days, OAAS shall proceed with the denial process.

-The PACE organization will be notified in writing via the Deemed Continued Eligibility Form (OAAS-PF-10-002) if the OAAS RO deems continued eligibility and enrollment will continue until the next annual reassessment.
+The PACE provider will be notified in writing via the Deemed Continued Eligibility Form (OAAS-PF-10-002) if the OAAS RO deems continued eligibility and enrollment will continue until the next annual reassessment.

-OAAS RO shall make a notation in the interRAI HC Notebook that deemed continued eligibility criteria was met on (date) for continuation of the PACE program until next annual interRAI HC reassessment.
+OAAS RO shall make a notation in the iHC Notebook that deemed continued eligibility criteria was met on (date) for continuation of the PACE program until next annual iHC reassessment.

-The PACE organization shall continue to conduct annual interRAI HC reassessments for LOC and may request Deemed Continued Eligibility each year as appropriate.
+The PACE providers shall continue to conduct annual iHC reassessments for NFLOC and may request Deemed Continued Eligibility each year as appropriate.

-LDH may permanently waive the annual recertification of LOC requirements for a beneficiary if it determines that there is no reasonable expectation of improvement or significant change in the beneficiary's condition because of the severity of a chronic condition.
-Beneficiary's annual re-assessments shall continue for OAAS research purposes.
+LDH may permanently waive the annual recertification of NFLOC requirements for a beneficiary if it determines that there is no reasonable expectation of improvement or significant change in the beneficiary's condition because of the severity of a chronic condition.
+OAAS may request annual re-assessments to be completed on PACE beneficiaries to gather research information, as needed.